Connic

 Push to Deploy

 Push changes to your configured branch.
-Connic automatically detects the push via webhooks and creates a new deployment.
+Connic detects the push via webhooks and creates a new deployment.

 # Push to trigger deployment